 I hesitated as I wrote this- I don’t want you going to style.com to dig through everyone else’s work to find yourself and what you want to design.
 Be careful- do the first exercise I talked about above, and first get solidified in the questions I asked you to consider.
 Make sure you have thoughtfully considered the questions I have included in the workbook, and if you haven't already, here is the link to get it here:

 However, being a designer is about participating in a conversation.
 Who are you interested in?
 How is that brand speaking to you?
 What emotions or feelings are you experiencing when you look at that designer’s collection?
 What story does their collection tell you?

 These questions will help you dig past copying another designer’s perspective or work.
 However, clothing is presented in iterations… Don’t get discouraged that J. Crew already nailed a perfect shirt.
 What is it about J. Crew’s shirt that you find perfect?
 What story does it tell you?
 How would you wear it?
 By asking yourself the critical questions as to why you like this particular item or collection, or designer, you will start identifying where you want to participate.
 Ask those questions, and then go make your perfect shirt.
 The questions I’m asking you will help you flush out your unique perspective and help you get started making your own compelling clothing.
 By identifying your interests and core feelings around clothes, you will start to pull those into your own designs.

 This type of post is the way I teach fashion design.
 While its very important to become technically proficient in sewing and patternmaking, to really make an impact with for yourself, and later others, you need to learn important and exciting fashion design concepts and how you can apply them to your sewing practice.
-Each month, I teach a live online workshop to a multitude of topics to help you get your start in fashion design and introduce you to core design practices and approaches.
-If you want to learn more, please sign up below so you can be notified when the next workshop is posted.
+In my email newsletter, I send articles to teach you sewing practices to create clothing that is meaningful to you.
+Sign up to receive email lessons on garment design, the latest blog posts and video tutorials, and all the latest class announcements and promotions.